Joey Gallo Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.
+- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox's 5.96 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox's 5.80 team ERA ranks 29th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 48 total home runs at a rate of 1.7 per game (second-most in baseball).
+- White Sox pitchers combine to allow the second-most home runs in baseball (49 total, 1.6 per game).

-- Kopech gets the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Cease makes the start for the White Sox, his seventh of the season.
+He is 2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Toronto Blue Jays, when he threw five innings, allowing four earned runs while giving up six hits.
+- The right-hander's last time out came on Thursday against the Tampa Bay Rays, when he threw four innings, surrendering six earned runs while giving up nine hits.

-- The 27-year-old has a 7.01 ERA and 9.5 strikeouts per nine innings in five games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.